Topology mediated organization of E.coli chromosome in fast growth conditions: Results

-In simulations, the CLs between the $125$-th and 375-th monomer and the {\em oriC}, are already present for two of the GD chromosomes, as they have been rechristened from the D-chromosomes.
-In the two other GD chromosomes, CLs are being introduced in this stage of the life cycle, once the relevant monomers get replicated.
-This happens when the RFs proceed beyond the $125$-th (and 375-th) monomer in the $0.6-0.8 $ life-interval in our simulations.
-Thereafter, one has four GD-chains each with Loop-1 and Loop-2.
-As this occurs in the middle of $0.6-0.8$ stage of the life cycle, the two {\em oriCs} start to occupy the $1/8$ and $3/8$-th positions in one half of the cell.
-Correspondingly, the other two {\em oriC}s in the other half of the cell occupy $5/8$-th and $7/8$-th positions, leading to the appearance of four peaks at these positions.
+{\em oriC localization in the later stages of life cycle:} In simulations, as the RFs move from monomer $1$ ({\em oriC}) towards monomers $125$ and $375$, the monomers belonging to D1 and D2 chains get re-named to GD1 and GD2 monomers.
+In addition, monomers are added to create the GD1' and GD2' chains, whose lengths keep increasing as RFs keep moving away from oriCs.
+The CLs between the $125$-th and $375$-th monomer and the {\em oriC} of D1 (and also for D2) remain present, as D1 gets converted to GD1 chromosomes (and similarly from D2 to GD2 chromosome) in the $(0.2-0.4)$ and $(0.4-0.6)$ intervals.
+We refer to them as GD1 and GD2 only for ease of communication; otherwise, there is nothing to distinguish between GD1 and GD1' in our simulations.
+Additional CLs are introduced to create Loop-1 and Loop-2 in the GD1' and GD2' chains in the middle of $(0.6-0.8)$ interval.
+It is only then that the additional $125'$ and $375'$ monomers get introduced in the cylinder, i.e. after the RF's pass these points on the chain contour of the D-chromosmes.
+Thereafter, one has four Loop-1 and four Loop-2, one pair on each of the four GD-chains.
+Thus from the middle of $(0.6-0.8)$ interval of the life cycle, the two {\em oriCs} belonging to GD1 and GD1' start to occupy the $1/8$ and $3/8$-th positions in one half of the cell.
+Correspondingly, the other two {\em oriC}s (belong to GD2 and GD2', respectively) occupy $5/8$-th and $7/8$-th positions in the other half of the cell, leading to the appearance of four peaks at these position distribution plots for $(0.8-1)$ interval in Fig.\ref{long_axis_data} and Fig.\ref{fig:oric_exp}.
 This is seen {\em in-vivo} and in our simulations, and the localization occurs due to entropic repulsion between GD-loops.
-The peaks are enhanced in the next stage of life cycle.
+The peaks are enhanced in the last interval of the life cycle.